patkoch/iac_terraform_azure/aks/linux/github-copilot-demo/README.md

 # 1. Introduction

-This example of a Terraform configuration file shows, which comments I have used for getting suggestions from the GitHub Copilot.
+This example of a Terraform configuration file shows, which dedicated comments I have used for getting suggestions from the GitHub Copilot.
 The goal was to create a final configuration file, which allows to deploy a Kubernetes cluster and an attached Container Registry on Azure.

 For a more detailed manual please see the related blog post: